-In June 1998, the Financial Accounting Standards Board issued Statement of Financial Accounting Standards ("SFAS") No. 133 "Accounting for Derivative Instruments and Hedging Activities".
-The Company will adopt SFAS No. 133 effective January 1, 2000.
+In June 1998, the Financial Accounting Standards Board ("FASB") issued Statement of Financial Accounting Standards ("SFAS") No. 133 "Accounting for Derivative Instruments and Hedging Activities".
 SFAS No. 133 requires the Company to record all derivatives in the consolidated balance sheet as either assets or liabilities measured at fair value.
 If the derivative does not qualify as a hedging instrument, the change in the derivative fair values will be immediately recognized as a gain or loss in earnings.
 If the derivative does qualify as a hedging instrument, the gain or loss on the change in the derivative fair values will either be recognized (i) in earnings as offsets to the changes in the fair value of the related item being hedged or (ii) be deferred and recorded as a component of other comprehensive income and reclassified to earnings in the same period during which the hedged transactions occur.
 The Company has not yet determined what impact the adoption of SFAS No. 133 will have on its financial statements.
+Implementation of this standard has recently been delayed by the FASB for a 12-month period.
+The Company will now adopt SFAS No. 133 as required for its first quarterly filing of fiscal year 2001.

-11. Segment Information
+11. SEGMENT INFORMATION

 Management evaluates each segment's performance on a stand-alone basis based on a modification of earnings before interest, income taxes, depreciation and amortization.
-For this purpose, Adjusted EBITDA is defined as earnings before non-operating interest, income taxes, depreciation and amortization, adjusted for other charges which are of a non-recurring or unusual nature, which are not measured in assessing segment performance or are not segment specific.
-The Company determined that it has eight reportable operating segments based primarily on the types of services it provides, the consumer base to which marketing efforts are directed and the methods used to sell services.
+For this purpose, Adjusted

+EBITDA is defined as earnings before non-operating interest, income taxes, depreciation and amortization, adjusted for other charges which are of a non-recurring or unusual nature, which are not measured in assessing segment performance or are not segment specific.
+The Company determined its reportable operating segments based primarily on the types of services it provides, the consumer base to which marketing efforts are directed and the methods used to sell services.
+Subsequent to the Company's June 30, 1999 disposition of its fleet segment, the Company has seven reportable operating segments which collectively comprise the Company's continuing operations.
 Inter-segment net revenues were not significant to the net revenues of any one segment or the consolidated net revenues of the Company.
 A description of the services provided within each of the Company's reportable operating segments is as follows: